AWS Application Load Balancer – ALB

 • NLB also allows the option to assign an Elastic IP per AZ (subnet) thereby providing your own fixed IP.

-• Classic ELB and ALB does not support Static and Elastic IP address
+• Classic ELB, ALB, and GWLB do not support Static and Elastic IP address

 Connection Draining OR Deregistration Delay